What is Equity Crowdfunding?

 3. Low liquidity

 Potential investors should be aware that securities purchased on equity crowdfunding platforms are highly illiquid.
 Thus, exit options are limited or may not even realistically exist.
 Just as is the case for traditional venture capital investors, crowdfunding investors may have to wait several years for their investment to pay off.

 4. Risk of fraud

 Equity crowdfunding is still a new phenomenon, only emerging since the turn of the century.
-Hence, some countries have only recently passed regulations regarding such fundraising methods, while other countries implement only loose regulations in the area.
+Hence, some countries have only recently passed regulations regarding such fundraising methods, while other countries implement only loose, generic regulations.

-One of the major goals of regulation is the protection of investors because the fundraising model is potentiallly prone to fraud.
+One of the major goals of regulation is the protection of investors, because the fundraising model is potentially prone to fraud.

 The biggest leap for equity crowdfunding regulation occurred in the United States with the introduction of the Jumpstart Our Business (JOBS) Act in 2012.
 The law allows the participation of both accredited and non-accredited investors in equity crowdfunding.
 Also, the act establishes limitations on the amount of funds that can be raised by companies, as well as on the amount that can be invested by each investor.